lhervier/dom-spring/README.md

 # TODO

-Check deployment using apache wink which is now natively included in Domino.
+- Check deployment using apache wink which is now natively included in Domino.
 Maybe we can support a higher servlet version (and so, a higher Spring version)
+- Split the main spring plugin into multiple plugins (especially the h2 jdbc driver)